frankligy/Linux_HandBook_Bioinformatics/examples/19_download.md

 7. download SRA from S3 bucket

 Occasionally there will be some issues for the deposited sra file on the website, so using the raw S3 bucket maybe a workaround.
 Like in this [SRR page](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR13279452&display=data-access), you have both AWS and GCP cloud copy of this file.
 If it is "Free Egress", then you can directly download.
 If not, then you need to provide a bucket (charge will incur) using [SRA data delivery service](https://www.ncbi.nlm.nih.gov/Traces/cloud-delivery/), you need to have eRA account and bucket name.

+8. download from SharePoint, OneDrive, Dropbox

+Using FireFox browser, open the web developer tool and go to network tab.
+Now click the link of download, you can see the file in the dowload section in the download tab in the upper right corner.
+Now interrupt the download, you should be able to see the failed POST request, now right click the tranfer and obtain the cURL.
+This is just a curl command, you can add `-o file.zip` then do it programmatically.

+In terms of path mapping, you may need to figure out how the filename is encoded in the string, which can potentially be in a few other requests prior to the POST request.